-Hoyle believed that life on Earth was first seeded by organisms from space carried by comets and that space itself is filled with vast clouds of bacteria.
+Hoyle believed life on Earth was first seeded by organisms from space carried by comets and that space itself is filled with vast clouds of bacteria.
 He believed Earth and similar planets act as assembly stations where single-celled organisms from space get the opportunity to produce more advanced forms of life.

-Hoyle argued that the theory of evolution by natural selection is wrong: he claimed that evolution is caused by viruses from space that sometimes merge with existing DNA in Earth’s organisms to produce mutations.
+Hoyle argued that the theory of evolution by natural selection is wrong: he claimed evolution is caused by viruses from space that sometimes merge with existing DNA in Earth’s organisms to produce mutations.

-It would be fair to say that Hoyle’s ideas about evolution and influenza epidemics were and remain beyond the pale of mainstream scientists.
+It would be fair to say Hoyle’s ideas about evolution and influenza epidemics were and remain beyond the pale of mainstream scientists.
 It would also be fair to say, however, that scientists today are actively investigating the role of comets in Earth’s biochemistry.